 "What?"
 Luke asked, "What about Master Van?!"

-"Our father's suspect Van of being behind your disappearance," Natalia explained, and this was news to Alex as well.
+"Our fathers suspect Van of being behind your disappearance," Natalia explained, and this was news to Alex as well.
 Last she heard, they were just suspecting Tear.

-"Tell me what's gonna happen to Master Van!"
+Luke grabbed Natalia's shoulders, looking very much like he was going to shake her, "Tell me what's gonna happen to Master Van!"

 "Van will likely be arrested as soon as he reaches Baticul," Jade explained, "Worst case, I presume he will be executed."